a2stuff/a2d/res/notes/testplan.md

   * Drag a file icon in B onto C while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file icon in B onto D while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.

+* Repeat the following in an active and inactive window.
+In the inactive window case, verify that at the end of the test that the window is activated.
   * Drag a single file icon and drop it within the same window.
 Verify the icon is moved.
   * Drag multiple file icons and drop them within the same window.
 Verify the icons are moved.
   * Drag a single file icon and drop it within the same window while holding either Open-Apple or Solid-Apple.
 Verify the icon is duplicated.
   * Drag multiple file icons and drop them within the same window while holding either Open-Apple or Solid-Apple.
 Verify nothing happens.
   * Drag a single file icon and drop it within the same window while both Open-Apple and Solid-Apple.
 Verify nothing happens.
   * Drag multiple file icons and drop them within the same window while holding both Open-Apple and Solid-Apple.
 Verify nothing happens.

 * Launch DeskTop.
 Find a folder containing a file where the folder and file's creation dates (File > Get Info) differ.
 Copy the folder.
 Select the file in the copied folder.
 File > Get Info.
 Verify that the file creation and modification dates match the original.
 * Launch DeskTop.
 Find a folder containing files and folders.
 Copy the folder to another volume.
 Using File > Get Info, compare the source and destination folders and files (both the top level folder and nested folders).
 Verify that the creation and modification dates match the original.